risk-first/website/practices/Coding.md

 The reason for this is explained again by the first diagram in this section:  the closer our [Internal Model](Internal-Model) matches [Reality](Meet-Reality), the fewer [Hidden Risks](Risk) we will meet, and the easier we'll have it.

 The downside of specialization is [Coordination Risk](Coordination-Risk):
  - If your payroll expert is off ill for a week, progress on that stops.
-[Key-Man Risk](Coordination-Risk)
  - Work is rarely evenly spread out amongst the different components of a project for long.
  - If work temporarily dries up on a specific component, what do the component owners do in the meantime?
  - What if the developer of a particular component makes _the wrong assumptions_ about other parts of the system or tool-set?